Advanced Nursing Practice l & ll Certificates Program

 The graduate certificates in Advanced Nursing Practice I and II are designed to provide advanced nursing practice knowledge and practical experience for registered nurses who wish to acquire specialized skills.

-Each specialization within both certificates will be a cohort-based, one-year, part-time program, offered via blended delivery.
-The teaching and learning approaches employed will involve a combination of traditional face-to-face sessions (scheduled, compressed, in person classroom time) and online content delivery and interaction (video-conferencing, webinars, and podcasts).
+Each specialization certificate is a cohort-based, one-year, part-time program, offered via on-line delivery.
+The teaching and learning approaches will involve online content delivery and interaction (video-conferencing, webinars, and podcasts).

 The delivery model will allow students who live outside of Calgary to obtain graduate education at the Faculty of Nursing while continuing to work.